 So then Maslow goes on to say that he, too, is in favor of “spiritual values” in schools.
 And he qualifies this by adding that churches and other religious institutions are not alone in claiming “spiritual values”; in fact, that “spiritual values” do not need any supernatural explanations, etc.

 But of course, Maslow’s “spiritual values” are not the same “spiritual values” that the women’s organization were protecting.
-As I understood it, the issue in the Supreme Court was not just about the ceremony of prayer (i.e. as a “psychological experience”), but about the whole underlying idea of an allegiance and a subordination to a Supreme God, not to mention all the accompanying ideas and concepts promoted by the Old and New Testament and the Church: a personal God, angels, and other supernatural entities and phenomena, Jesus (as a Savior), along with the whole complex array of religion-based ethics and morality.
+As I understood it, the issue in the Supreme Court was not just about the ceremony of prayer (i.e. as a “psychological experience”), but about the whole underlying idea of an allegiance and a subordination to a Supreme God, not to mention all the accompanying ideas and concepts promoted by the Old and New Testament and the Church: a personal God, angels, and other supernatural entities and phenomena, the story of Jesus, along with the whole complex array of religion-based ethics and morality.

 In a similar “simplifying” (or “reductionistic”) fashion, Maslow uses (on p.
 54) a passage from Rudolph Otto’s The Idea of the Holy to lay the ground for his idea that religion is basically nothing very much else than that which can be studied by the psychology of religion (and perhaps by other branches of science).